Why does Microsoft want to buy Activision Blizzard and will the deal go ahead?

 Gamers who feared Microsoft would renege on its promise to make Activision games widely available may be concerned about recent developments.

-PlayStation owners, in particular, may have been sceptical about Microsoft’s assurances to keep CoD on Sony’s consoles for ten years.
+PlayStation owners, in particular, may have been sceptical about Microsoft’s assurances to keep CoD on Sony’s consoles for 10 years.
 In fact, Microsoft had already indicated that it wasn’t interested in extending that commitment.
-It said thata decade was plenty of time for Sony to create a CoD rival, signalling that it was prepared to pull the rug out from underneath its competitor as soon as the deal timer ran out.
+It said that a decade was plenty of time for Sony to create a CoD rival, signalling that it was prepared to pull the rug out from underneath its competitor as soon as the deal timer ran out.

 The UK also threw doubt over Microsoft’s plans to add Activision games to other gaming platforms, including Nintendo consoles.

 In a bid to assuage regulators, the tech giant had struck high-profile deals to bring Xbox PC and Activision franchises, including CoD and Overwatch, to rival platforms.
-They included ten-year contracts with cloud-gaming services including NVIDIA Geforce Now, and smaller competitors such as Boosteroid and Ubitus.
+They included 10-year contracts with cloud-gaming services including Nvidia Geforce Now, and smaller competitors such as Boosteroid and Ubitus.
 It also struck a similar deal with Nintendo in December.

 If Microsoft loses its appeal, then it will essentially be up to Activision to secure similar licensing deals with these distributors.
-Seeing as the company removed its games from GeForce Now in 2020, and hasn’t restored them since, it clearly has some misgivings about cloud gaming.
+As the company removed its games from GeForce Now in 2020 and hasn’t restored them, it clearly has misgivings about cloud gaming.

 Meanwhile, Microsoft’s Nintendo deal felt like lip service to regulators.
 The Japanese company is largely associated with family-friendly titles such as Mario, and already has access to Activision’s Overwatch games.
 CoD therefore felt like a mismatch for Nintendo.
 Nor does the Switch boast the computing power to run the latest CoD games.